jakebathman/tailwindcss-uk-docs/source/docs/theme.blade.md

 }
 ```

-We provide a sensible [default theme](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js#L5) with a very generous set of values to get you started, but don't be afraid to change it or extend; you're encouraged to customize it as much as you need to to fit the goals of your design.
+We provide a sensible [default theme](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js#L5) with a very generous set of values to get you started, but don't be afraid to change it or extend; you're encouraged to customise it as much as you need to to fit the goals of your design.

 ## Theme structure

-The `theme` object contains keys for `screens`, `colors`, and `spacing`, as well as a key for each customizable [core plugin](/docs/core-plugins).
+The `theme` object contains keys for `screens`, `colours`, and `spacing`, as well as a key for each customizable [core plugin](/docs/core-plugins).

 See the [theme configuration reference](#configuration-reference) or the [default theme](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js#L5) for a complete list of theme options.

 ### Screens

-The `screens` key allows you to customize the responsive breakpoints in your project.
+The `screens` key allows you to customise the responsive breakpoints in your project.

 ```js
 // tailwind.config.js